 Scott Rasmussen’s new book, The Sun is Still Rising: Politics Has Failed But America Will Not, describes how he can be optimistic about the nation’s future despite being deeply pessimistic about our broken political system.
 Fortunately, the politicians aren’t nearly as important as they think they are.
 Just about all positive change in America begins far from the halls of power in Washington.
 The culture and technology lead our nation forward while politics and politicians lag behind.

-This national survey of 1,000 Registered Voters was conducted May 23-24, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the Sample).
+The national survey of 1,003 Registered Voters was conducted September 27-28, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology and a Demographic Profile of the sample).
 Results from the full sample have +/-3.1 Margin of Sampling Error with a 95% level of confidence.